-If you have family, the discharge coordinator may bring them into the discussion.
+If you have family or a close friend, the discharge coordinator may bring them into the discussion.
 This will introduce further complications, of course.
 Family members may have their own views about what’s best for you, which could be different from yours, and about whether your needs are likely to become more demanding, and what help they might be in a position to provide for you.
 So careful negotiation will be called for here.

 If, despite your best efforts, you are finding it difficult to get information from the hospital about what lies ahead, you have one more weapon in your locker.

 The hospital should have a policy to support adult patients wanting to self-discharge against medical advice.
-You can make use of this not to help you find yourself peremptorily out on the street but to find out what is keeping you incarcerated.
+You can make use of this not to help you find yourself suddenly out on the street but to find out what is keeping you in.

 It will be the policy of the hospital trust to support both you and the staff members involved.
 They will want to help you to understand why medical opinion advises a continued hospital stay and understand the possible implications of your decision to ignore medical advice.